Ok Jaanu: Soundtrack

 The film score and soundtrack are composed by A. R. Rahman while the lyrics for songs are written by Gulzar.
 Rahman re-used most of his compositions from the Tamil soundtrack of O Kadhal Kanmani, with the exception of three songs.
 He composed two new songs for the film which are the Hindi counterparts of "Aye Sinamika" and "Malargal Kaetten" that were part of the Tamil version.
 The Hindi counterpart of "Parandhu Sella Vaa" is a cover version of Rahman's yesteryear classic "Humma Humma" from Ratnam's 1995 Tamil film Bombay.
 Dubbed as "The Humma Song", the cover was done by Badshah and Tanishk Bagchi.
+"The Humma Song was heavily criticized for its reliance on remixing already famous tracks for commercial appeal, highlighting a troubling trend as it prioritizes accessibility over musical creativity.
+This results in a lack of depth and originality, with software-generated beats and loops failing to compensate for the overall lack of artistic effort.
 The full soundtrack was released by Sony Music India on 4 January 2017.

 Box office

 The film grossed an estimated ₹392.3 million worldwide, with approximately ₹328.3 million earned domestically, and ₹64 million from international releases.Box Office India declared the film a flop.